byu-rvl/Ensemble_AU_release/README.md

 ## Guide to running the code:

+NOTE PLEASE READ: As anonymous Github does not allow one to download or access Github LFS files (see issue #95 on the anonymous_github repo) and CVPR only allows a link to anonymous github repositories, much of the code is unrunnable.
+This is due to the inability to provide model parameters or the base model predictions through an anonymous github.
+The one exception is the SynAU dataset generation which can be run independently.
+We will publicly release all the attached code and the referred to model weights.
+We apologize to the reviewers of the inability to run all our code with the limitations from the CVPR Nov 7, 2024 limitations.
+(See next paragraph) We also assure reviewers that the code was properly run and tested as we were ready to provide all the below code and weights up till we put it through the anonymous github repo, following the CVPR instructions.

+#### CVPR November 7, 2024 update:
+"Please note a small change in the author guidelines compared to CVPR 2024: we no longer allow any links to external websites in the supplementary material unless it is to an anonymous GitHub repository.
+This is because we cannot track external links without a third-party timestamp to make sure no new material is updated after the supplementary material deadline.
+In previous conferences, this was already highly discouraged, but CVPR 2025 decides to disallow it to avoid potential misuse." (cited on Nov 20, 2024)

 As the code is rather large, we provide descriptions of possible desired tasks in different sections.
 Each section is outlined here.

 Section outlines: